Jacqui Roome - Psychotherapy & Counselling (MSc, UKCP accredited, MBACP, MSPTI)

 Areas of Interest:

-Key current specialisms include, working with social anxiety; anxiety in the workplace; conflict in the workplace; relationship with food; trauma; attachment; emotional abuse; working with students in higher education struggling with the academic process.
+Key current specialisms include, relationship breakdown; depression, working with social anxiety; anxiety, conflict, fear, in the workplace; redundancy; emotional abuse; parental criticism; depression, bereavement, binge eating; people's relationship with food; trauma; attachment; people's experience of their class background; working with students in higher education struggling with the academic process.

 Theoretical areas of interest include:

-mutuality/partnership working; working at relational depth with clients; client autonomy; client empowerment; identity; diversity.
+mutuality/partnership working; working at relational depth with clients; client autonomy; client empowerment; identity; diversity; power; class.

 I have a genuine interest in working with difference and diversity, and also actively enjoy working with people from other cultures.
 [Please note that, regretfully, at present I am unable to provide wheelchair access.]